Wentworth Beaumont, 2nd Viscount Allendale: Origins

 He was the son of Wentworth Beaumont, 1st Viscount Allendale by his wife Lady Alexandrina Louisa Maud Vane-Tempest.

 Education

 He was educated at Eton College and graduated from Trinity College, Cambridge in 1912.

 Military service

 Allendale was commissioned into the Territorial Force in 1912 and transferred to the 2nd Life Guards in 1913.
 He fought in the First World War, serving with the Guards Machine Gun Regiment, and rose the rank of Captain in 1915.
 From 1918 to 1919 he was an Acting Major while commanding a company.

 Political career

-Allendale succeeded his father in the viscountcy in 1923 was a Lord in Waiting between 1931 and 1932 in Ramsay MacDonald's ministry.
+Allendale succeeded his father in the viscountcy in 1923 and was a Lord in Waiting between 1931 and 1932 in Ramsay MacDonald's ministry.
 From 1949 to 1956 he served as Lord-Lieutenant of Northumberland.
 In 1951, he was awarded an honorary doctorate of Civil Law from the University of Durham.

 Marriage and children

 On 20 July 1921 at St Martin-in-the-Fields Lord Allendale married Violet Lucy Emily Seely, daughter of Sir Charles Seely, 2nd Baronet, by whom he had six children: